kristianmandrup/ms-dropdown-rails/README.md

 });
 ```

-the `useSprite:` option takes the name of the sprite to use.
+The `useSprite:` option takes the name of the sprite to use.

 Here the example sprite from the `dd.css` file.